 - a.
 Premium payment patterns, premium persistency, surrenders, partial withdrawals, allocations between available investment and crediting options, benefit utilization, and other option elections if relevant to the risks in the product. - b.
 For policies that give policyholders flexibility in the timing and amount of premium payments: - i.
 Minimum premium scenario. - ii.
 No further premium payment scenario. - iii.
 Pre-payment of premiums Single premium scenario. - iv.
 Pre-payment of premiums Level premium scenario. - 5.
-For a universal life policy that guarantees coverage to remain in force as long as the secondary guarantee requirement is met and during projection periods in which the cash surrender value is zero or minimal, industry experience, for purposes of complying with Section 9.A.6, shall be the Lapse Experience Under Term-to-100 Insurance Policies published by the Canadian Institute of Actuaries in October 2007.
-During projection periods in which the cash surrender value of such policy is zero or minimal, the assumption shall grade from credible company experience to the rates in the Lapse Experience Under Term-to-100 Insurance Policies published by the Canadian Institute of Actuaries in October 2007 in five projection years from the last duration where substantially credible experience is available.
+For a universal life policy that guarantees coverage to remain in force as long as the secondary guarantee requirement is met and during projection periods in which the cash surrender value is zero or minimal, industry experience, for purposes of complying with Section 9.A.6, shall be the Lapse Experience Under Term-to-100 Insurance Policies published by the Canadian Institute of Actuaries in September 2015.
+During projection periods in which the cash surrender value of such policy is zero or minimal, the assumption shall grade from credible company experience to the rates in the Lapse Experience Under Term-to-100 Insurance Policies published by the Canadian Institute of Actuaries in September 2015.
+During projection shall grade from credible company experience to the rates in the Lapse Experience Under Term-to-100 Insurance Policies published by the Canadian Institute of Actuaries in September 2015 in five projection years from the last duration where substantially credible experience is available.